Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Introduction

-The timing of control-group crossovers in ISCHEMIA also varied.
-Some crossovers were revascularized shortly after random assignment, but many waited years for invasive treatment.
+The ISCHEMIA trial ran for five years, a period during which trial participants assigned conservative medical therapy were free to cross over to revascularization.
+The timing of noncompliance varied across participants in both arms of the ISCHEMIA trial.
+Most assigned to revascularize did so shortly after random assignment.
+Some control-group crossovers were also revascularized shortly after random assignment, but many waited years before invasive treatment.
 Consequently, in each follow-up wave, control-group crossovers include a mix of recently-revascularized patients and patients who were revascularized several years ago.
-This has implications for the estimation of dynamic treatment effects, such as might be seen if revascularization benefits fade.\footnote{The recent British Heart Foundation SENIOR-RITA trial is likewise affected by imperfect compliance and time-varying crossovers \citep{kunadian2024}.
-In this trial, 6\% of controls, assigned to conservative treatment, crossed over to angiography within 7 days.
-As of the five-year follow-up, 24\% of controls underwent angiography, and 14\% were revascularized.
-Among patients assigned to invasive treatment, 90\% underwent angiography and 50\% received revascularization.}
+This time-varying exposure has implications for estimating dynamic treatment effects, which might emerge if revascularization benefits fade, and is common in strategy trials.\footnote{For example, the recent British Heart Foundation SENIOR-RITA trial is affected by non-adherence and time-varying crossover rates of magnitudes similar to those in ISCHEMIA \citep{kunadian2024}.}

-In the face of self-selection into treatment in a randomized clinical trial, analyses of trial data typically feature intention-to-treat effects and ``as-treated'' analyses comparing participants who were treated as planned.
-As we've explained elsewhere \citep{pnas2023} and review briefly in the next section, ITT effects are diluted by noncompliance with trial protocols---whether through nonadherence or crossovers.
-Equally important, estimates that group patients by treatment received effectively discard random assignment, opening the door to selection bias.
-The problem of selection bias can be especially acute for dynamic effects.
-Among ISCHEMIA participants, control group crossovers are far sicker than the study population (a result we show below).
-Since the share of crossovers grows over time, as-treated estimates are increasingly biased downwards over time.
+These problems are addressed here with the method of instrumental variables (IV), using random assignment as an instrument for time-varying exposure to generate new estimates of revascularization effects on quality-of-life.
+Our methodological discussion starts with a theoretical result motivated by compliance behavior seen in the ISCHEMIA data.
+This approach exploits the fact that random assignment induces immediate revascularization for participants assigned to invasive treatment, but does not otherwise change the distribution of revascularization exposure by much.
+Following \cite{newkappa2025}, we show this behavior is sufficient (when added to standard IV assumptions) to identify effects of immediate exposure averaged over all possible levels of counterfactual exposure.